-the function of a heart pacemaker to regulate the beating of a heart through electricity
+the function of a heart pacemaker to regulate the beating of a heart through electricity]

 Functions are realized in processes called functionings.
 Each function has a bearer with a specific type of physical make-up.
 This is something which, in the biological case, the bearer is of a type which has naturally evolved to carry this function (as in a hypothalamus secreting hormones).
 In the artifact case, it is something which the bearer is of a type which is the result of design (as in an Erlenmeyer flask designed to hold liquid) or also (as in the case of penicillin) has been deliberately selected for.
 The cavity (site) in the interior of the flask does not have a function in its own right, but only by inheritance from its material host.